jonom/silverstripe-betternavigator/README.md

 ## How to use

-Just place **$BetterNavigator** somewhere in your template(s).
+The navigator is auto-injected into your template, and no code changes are needed.

 If your website uses caching, make sure BetterNavigator's output is excluded.

 **Access developer tools on a live website**
 You can mark certain CMS users as developers in your site's config, so they can access developer tools when logged in.
 Example YAML: